Bogo de Clare: Career and reputation

 Some years before his death he became the owner of Tregrug Castle, near the village of Llangybi, in Monmouthshire.

-He died suddenly in October 1294 ("before the Feast of All Saints"), his passing noticed by several chroniclers, always unfavourably.
-The Worcester annalist commented that "God only knows if his life was worthy of praise, but no-one thought it worthy of imitation."
-(Ann. mon., 4.517)."
+He died suddenly in October 1294 ("before the Feast of All Saints"), his passing noticed by several chroniclers.
+The Worcester annalist commented that "God only knows if his life was worthy of praise, but no-one thought it worthy of imitation".